What Are The Three Layers Of The Sun

 Tip 3: Observe Solar Events Safely

 Solar events like solar eclipses and transits of planets across the sun can be fascinating to observe.
-However, it is crucial to observe these events safely to avoid damaging your eyes.
+Even so, it is crucial to observe these events safely to avoid damaging your eyes.
 Never look directly at the sun without proper eye protection, such as certified solar viewing glasses or a telescope with a solar filter.

 Use certified solar viewing glasses (ISO 12312-2) to directly observe solar eclipses.
 When using a telescope, make sure it is equipped with a properly installed solar filter.
 Do not use homemade filters or sunglasses, as they may not provide adequate protection.
 Projecting the sun's image onto a screen is a safe way to observe solar events without looking directly at the sun.